Illumina/interop/docs/src/install.md

 $ pip install -f https://github.com/Illumina/interop/releases/latest interop
 ~~~~~~~~~~~~~

+Supported versions for binary distribution: 2.7, 3.5 and 3.6.

 ## Build from Source

 This section describes the prerequisites for building the source, describes how to download the source and